deepkit/deepkit-website2/src/pages/documentation/database/plugin-soft-delete.md

 ## Restore

-Deleted records can be restored using a cancelled query via `SoftDeleteQuery`.
+Deleted records can be restored using a lifted query via `SoftDeleteQuery`.
 It has `restoreOne` and `restoreMany`.

 ```typescript
 import { SoftDeleteQuery } from '@deepkit/orm';